honojs/middleware/packages/esbuild-transpiler/README.md

 ## Notes

 - This middleware does not have a cache feature.
 If you want to cache the transpiled code, use [Cache Middleware](https://hono.dev/middleware/builtin/cache) or your own custom middleware.
+- `@hono/vite-dev-server` does not support Wasm, so you can't use this Middleware with it.
+However, Vite can transpile them, so you might not need to use this.

 ## Authors